usmanahmed-m/Intro-to-Surge-and-GitHub-Actions/README.md

   - `surge list` command will show all your domains which are hosted on Surge CDN.

   - If you want to delete a domain `surge teardown sampleproject.surge.sh` command will remove domain permanently.
 If no domain is passed in, Surge will check for a CNAME file to use.
-Otherwise, it will promt you the domain you would like to teardown.
+Otherwise, it will prompt you the domain you would like to teardown.